NICMx/Jool/en/usr-flags-pool4.md

 	$ sysctl net.ipv4.ip_local_port_range
 	net.ipv4.ip_local_port_range = 32768	61000

 As you can see, Linux's ephemeral port range defaults to 32768-61000, and this is the reason why Jool falls back to use ports 61001-65535 (of whatever primary global addresses its node is wearing) when pool4 is empty.
-You can change the former by tweaking sysctl `sys.net.ipv4.ip_local_port_range`, and the latter by means of `--pool4 --add` and `--pool4 --remove`.
+You can change the former by tweaking sysctl `sys.net.ipv4.ip_local_port_range`, and the latter by means of `pool4 add` and `pool4 remove`.

 Say your NAT64's machine has address 192.0.2.1 and pool4 is empty.